 The best alternative course of action must be chosen based on criterias like cost, time, availability, feasibility etc..

 7. If planning involves working out details for the future, why does it not ensure success?

-Ans: True, planning is a forward-thinking function that is based on analyzing and forecasting future aspects.
+Ans: True, planning is a forward-thinking function that is based on analysing and forecasting future aspects.
 However, the future is unpredictable and cannot be foretold.
-External forces have a variety of effects on how an organization operates.
+External forces have a variety of effects on how an organisation operates.
 These natural forces are complicated and ever-changing.
 Social trends, political situations, technology, and government rules and regulations, for example, all change on a regular basis.